Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/frontpage.md

 The workshop will include:

-- Lectures on machine learning, JupyterHub + Git and related topics (ca. 1 day)
+- Lectures on machine learning applied to glacier modelling and glacier mapping from satellite data, JupyterHub + Git and related topics (ca. 1 day)
 - Hands-on project work: Participants will work on of [two pre-defined](https://machine-learning-in-glaciology-workshop.github.io/projects) projects "Modelling glacier mass balance with machine learning“, or “Glacier mapping from satellite data using Deep Learning and Random Forests”.
 They may also design their own project based on own ideas and data in collaboration with the instructors and other participants in a “hackathon-type” fashion.
 - 2-hour mini-conference where all participants present the results from their projects.
 - Free afternoon for outdoor activities (hiking, running).